LINCHPIN

 Education reform that ignores family stability produces graduates without the character to sustain employment.
 Economic development that ignores education produces jobs without qualified workers.
 Social policy that ignores economic reality produces programs without sustainability.
 SEED exists to align all three.

-The critical insight—and the reason SEED exists as an integrated framework rather than three separate initiatives—is that these domains are interdependent in ways that siloed interventions cannot address.
+The reason SEED exists as an integrated framework: these domains are interdependent in ways that siloed interventions cannot address.
 Education reform that ignores family stability will produce graduates whose test scores improve but whose life outcomes do not, because the family instability that undermines formation operates outside the school's walls.
 Economic development that ignores education will attract employers who cannot find qualified workers, or who import workers from outside the community while local residents remain underemployed.
 Social policy that ignores economic reality will produce programs that support families in the short term but cannot sustain themselves because the economic base that should fund them is eroding.

-SEED's three-domain model is not a theory.
-It is a design principle.
+SEED's three-domain model is a design principle.
 Every SEED pilot program must demonstrate how it addresses all three domains simultaneously.
 Every partnership must connect across domain boundaries.
 Every measurement instrument must capture cross-domain effects.
-The goal is not to run programs but to align systems.
+The goal is to align systems.

 05